Coast Guard holds groundbreaking ceremony for new Vallejo search and rescue facility

-Capt.
-Marie Byrd, the Coast Guard Sector San Francisco commander, speaks during the Coast Guard Station Vallejo groundbreaking ceremony at the Vallejo Municipal Marina, January 22, 2021.
+Petty Officer 1st Class Luke Villaluz, the executive officer of Coast Guard Station Vallejo, poses for a photo after attending the groundbreaking ceremony for a new search and rescue facility at the Vallejo Municipal Marina, January 22, 2021.
 Coast Guard Station Vallejo's new $14 million, 13,200-square-foot facility is going to consist of a new boat bay for small boat maintenance, berthing for 14 watchstanders, a galley, command center, training and fitness room.
-(U. S. Coast Guard photo by Petty Officer 2nd Class Brandon Giles)
+(U. S. Coast Guard portrait photo by Petty Officer 2nd Class Brandon Giles)

 |Date Taken: